What’s the difference between a bidet and a washlet seat?

 - Hygiene – Rather than using toilet paper and spreading germs and bacteria, your hands are still clean after using the bidet.
 Most infectious diseases are spread by human contact, so the hands-free functionality of a bidet makes it a much more hygienic alternative.

-- Asists elderly users – With a washlet, your older adult won’t have to bend and twist to wipe their behind.
+- Assists Elderly Users – When mobility becomes an issue with age, a washlet can help keep With a washlet, your older adult won’t have to bend and twist to wipe their behind.
 It will do the cleanup and they’ll just need to pat the area dry.
 It’s hygienic and gentle on senior’s delicate skin.

 - Environmental impact – So, you’re thinking this sounds great, but what about all that wasted water?
 The footprint of a washlet or bidet is much smaller than you think — for each use, the bidet only uses 1/8 of a gallon of water.
 Compare that to the water used to make toilet paper (37 gallons per roll) and trees cut down each year (15 million) and the bidet is a much more sustainable option.